lduesterwald/Ct-Value-Prediction/README.md

 An example run would be:
 ~~~
-python3 trainModel.py -o ~/<genome_directory>/output -m ct_prediction_model.sav
+python3 trainModel.py -g <genome directory>  -m ct_prediction_model.sav
 ~~~

 The script takes in the following options:
-* -o --output_dir: Specify the directory containing the k-mer DataFrame that will be used for storing the model trained in this script.
-This must be the same as in *createDataFrame.py*.
-The default is “./output”.
 * -d --df_name: Specify the name that the DataFrame created by *createDataFrame.py* was stored as.
 Must be a *.csv* file.
 The default is "kmr_df.csv".
 * -m --model_name: Specify the name that the Ct value prediction model will be stored as.
 This must be a .sav file.
 The default is "ct_model.sav".
 * -f --output_file_name: Specify the name of the output file for this script.
-This file will be created in the <output_dir> directory.
+This file will be created in the directory from which the script is run.
 The default is "output_file_trainModel".
 * -ts --test_size: Specify the size of the test set to be used in the train_test_split during model training and evaluation.
 The default is 0.2.
 * -nt --num_trees: Specify the ‘n_estimators’ (number of trees) parameter in the Random Forest regression model.
 The default was established through hyperparameter tuning and is 400.
 * -td --tree_depth: Specify the ‘max_depth’ (tree depth) parameter in the Random Forest regression model.
 The default was established through hyperparameter tuning and is None.